In New Zealand, the principal forms of incorporated business organisations are the following.

 Among other exclusions, a director or employee of the company, or a partner or employee of any such person, may not be appointed or act as an auditor of the company.

 As noted above, the business and affairs of the company are required to be managed by, or under the direction or supervision of, the board of the company.
-Directors are also under a duty to exercise the care, diligence and skill that a reasonable director would exercise – see 4.6 Legal Duties of Directors/Officers.
-This duty requires directors to keep themselves apprised of the business risks the company faces.
+Directors must exercise the care, diligence and skill that a reasonable director would exercise – see 4.6 Legal Duties of Directors/Officers.
+This requires directors to keep themselves apprised of the business risks the company faces.